 #4 Balance Your Diet with the Right Foods

 While there is no single ‘magic food,’ a diet low in refined sugar and high in whole grains, healthy fats, fruits, and vegetables is one of the best things you can do for your body and brain.
 By eating a healthy and balanced diet, you are helping your body get the nutrients it needs, which in turn improves memory and cognition.

 Want to learn more about omega-3 foods?
 This article will help.

 On the other hand, too much refined sugar has the opposite effect.
-In addition to negatively affecting your energy level through the rapid fluctuation of blood sugar and insulin secretion, some studies have shown that diets high in fructose can worsen neuronal plasticity—the ability of your brain to create new pathways between neurons—suggesting that, in the long run, it may actually adversely impact cognitive health.
+In addition to negatively affecting your energy level through the rapid fluctuation of blood sugar and insulin secretion, some studies have shown that diets high in fructose can worsen neuronal plasticity—the ability of your brain to create new pathways between neurons—suggesting that, in the long run, it may actually adversely impact memory and cognitive health.

 #5 Maintain a Healthy Blood Pressure

 This is very important.
 While high blood pressure increases your risk of a variety of serious health problems, it has been shown that uncontrolled high blood pressure, particularly during midlife, increases your risk of vascular dementia and significant cognitive decline in later years.
 Therefore, another way to help improve your memory and brain health is to make sure that your blood pressure stays at a healthy level.